 The VCBB intends to define areas such that all locations within the CUD or a municipality are included in the prospective subgrantee's proposal to serve a particular area.
 If there remain locations that do not receive a proposal for service, the VCBB will create an inventory of those locations and will work with prospective subgrantees seeking to serve areas adjacent to these locations, or other known providers in the area, to negotiate a plan to ensure these areas are served.
 Those negotiations will include assessment of which variables, be it speed, funding match, or other programmatic requirement, were barriers to the prospective subgrantee and a review of ways the VCBB could modify requirements to ensure the locations are served.
 In negotiating with prospective subgrantees for these locations, the VCBB will abide by NTIA's direction to "seek out the most robust, affordable, and scalable technologies achievable under the circumstances particular to that location."
-14
+Consideration will be given to using any technology, including satellite technology.
+The VCBB also reserves the right to run multiple competitive application rounds if necessary to ensure that all BSLs are covered.